McKeon Group’s Next Chapter: Paul Lynch Joins as Chairperson of the Board of Directors

 Deep energy retrofits are usually done in live environments, which means the retrofit can occur while the building is in use.
 As a construction company, we understand that deep energy retrofits can be challenging in live environments.
 That’s why we take a strategic and collaborative approach to ensure that the retrofit is carried out with minimal disruption to occupants.

-McKeon Group has completed deep energy retrofits for many clients, including commercial, government, and educational buildings.
+McKeon Group has completed deep energy retrofits for many clients, including the OPW, HSE, third level colleges, hospitality, food production and pharma.
 We specialise in creating custom solutions that meet each client’s unique needs and goals, resulting in energy-efficient, sustainable, and comfortable buildings.

 Fill in the below form to download your free e-book for more information on how we implement a deep energy retrofit in live environments